Convenor for 2018-19: Dr Sarah Wood

 - Medieval drama coursepack.
 This will be distributed towards the end of Term 1; electronic copies of the texts can also be found here.

 - The Norton Anthology of English Literature.
 The Sixteenth Century, the Early Seventeenth Century.
 Volume B. (ed.)
-S Greenblatt et al. Revised 9th edition, 2012. **NB In 2018-19 we will be using the 10th edition.**
+S Greenblatt et al. Revised 10th edition, 2018.

 Copies of these books have been ordered for the University Bookshop.